-The concern continued to expand and took over companies in South Canterbury, Manawatū, Wairarapa, Hawke’s Bay, Otago and Northland in the late 1990s.
-In 2001 the Waikato-based New Zealand Dairy Group and Kiwi merged to form Fonterra, one of the world’s largest dairy companies, with about 11,000 farmer-suppliers.
+The concern continued to expand and took over companies in Hawke’s Bay, Manawatū, Wairarapa, South Canterbury and Otago in the late 1990s.
+In 2001 the Waikato-based New Zealand Dairy Group and Kiwi merged to form Fonterra, one of the world’s largest dairy companies, with Northland about 11,000 farmer-suppliers.

 In the 2010s up to 14 million litres of milk was processed at Fonterra’s huge Whareroa factory near Hāwera each day.
-A fleet of tankers collected milk around the clock from thousands of farms in the Taranaki area.
+A fleet of tankers collected milk around the clock from thousands of lower North Island farms.

-In Taranaki in 2013, 2,370 people were employed in dairy cattle farming, 1,990 in meat and meat product manufacturing, and 1,730 in dairy product manufacturing.
+In 2013, 2,370 people In Taranaki were employed in dairy cattle farming, 1,990 in meat and meat product manufacturing, and 1,730 in dairy product manufacturing.

 A study published in 2009 estimated that it would take at least three months and cost about $2 million to evacuate the region’s 590,000 dairy cows if Mt Taranaki erupted.
-The author of the study pointed out that evacuation would not be very effective because many animals would be dying of starvation and dehydration by the time they were removed from the scene.
+The author pointed out that evacuation would not be very effective because many animals would be dying of starvation and/or dehydration by the time they could be moved.

 Taranaki Māori also became major players in the industry.
 In the 2010s cocksfoot played only a small part in modern pastures, but still thrived on roadsides and in ungrazed places.